dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 And checkout some [Tips & Tricks](../information/tips-and-tricks.md) of Dwains Theme.

-**WARNING: Please don't change any of the files inside the folder `dwains-theme`, because future updates of this theme may not work.
-If you want to extend or add own views/pages to this theme use [addons](../addons/index.md)**
+**WARNING: Please only changes files in the `dwains-theme/configs` and `dwains-theme/addon` folders.
+Changing any other files within `dwains-theme` or other subdirectories not mentioned above, will result in a loss of changes and/or errors with future updates.
+If you want to extend or add pages to this theme, please refer to the [addons](../addons/index.md) documentation.**